Skip to main content

 Arrival

 “You have grown quite a lot.”
-He managed before kissing the child gently making Priyambada agree.
+He managed to kiss the child gently, making Priyambada agree.
 “He can stand upright now.”
 There was a hint of pride in her voice.
 As though a mother was proud of her son’s first win at war.
 As Mrityunjoy was done observing his father and threw his hands back at his mother to take him inside, Priyambada gestured at Ishaan Dev to follow.
-He nodded slightly with a faint smile but a part of him felt empty inside.
+He nodded slightly with a faint smile, but a part of him felt empty inside.
 He suddenly remembered his first time coming home from training school when his mother was proud of his smallest of feats and wouldn’t listen when he said some other boys were better.
 Or after he won his first war, he could see her eyes gleaming with pride.
 There was something oddly familiar about mothers.
 He looked up at Priyambada talking to Mrityunjoy as they headed to the chambers, and Mrityunjoy tried to answer his mother back in his own gibberish babbling.
 Ishaan Dev inhaled.
 How was his mother doing?

 Maharani Trinayani Devi looked up at the maid who arrived at the cell with some sweets.

-The moment Priyambada placed Mrityunjoy down on the floor of the king’s chamber and he crawled to his toys lying scattered on the floor, Maharaja Ishaan Dev dismissed the maids and servants around them putting down his trunks and things.
-They bowed and left as he walked up to Maharani Priyambada watching her son at play and hugged her.
-Priyambada was pleasantly surprised as she hugged him back tightly and his hand travelled to explore her back.
+The moment Priyambada placed Mrityunjoy down on the floor of the king’s chamber and he crawled to his toys lying scattered on the floor, Maharaja Ishaan Dev dismissed the maids and servants around them, putting down his trunks and things.
+They bowed and left as he walked up to Maharani Priyambada, watching her son at play, and hugged her.
+Priyambada was pleasantly surprised as she hugged him back tightly, and his hand travelled to explore her back.
 She suddenly felt overwhelmed with tears as Ishaan Dev let out a sigh, finally feeling like the hollow he felt all the way here in his chest was filled.
-The feeling of completeness in her arms made him realise how much he had missed her although in every letter and every message he had enquired mostly about Mrityunjoy.
-As his lips manoeuvred to find the nape of her neck slightly pushing the drape falling over her shoulder aside, Priyambada gasped, almost like she knew what he had in mind and stepped back, holding his face with her palm.
+The feeling of completeness in her arms made him realise how much he had missed her, although in every letter and every message, he had enquired mostly about Mrityunjoy.
+As his lips manoeuvred to find the nape of her neck, slightly pushing the drape falling over her shoulder aside, Priyambada gasped, almost like she knew what he had in mind and stepped back, holding his face with her palm.

 “Mrityunjoy."
-She reminded him almost gently with a blush warming her cheek and there was a smile in the corner of his lips.
-He didn’t need to tell her that he wanted her for his eyes spoke of a longing his lips couldn’t utter.
-Priyambada glanced at her husband blushing slightly and then ordered the wet nurse to take the prince on his outdoor stroll.
+She reminded him almost gently with a blush warming her cheek, and there was a smile in the corner of his lips.
+He didn’t need to tell her that he wanted her, for his eyes spoke of a longing his lips couldn’t utter.
+Priyambada glanced at her husband, blushing slightly, and then ordered the wet nurse to take the prince on his outdoor stroll.
 Kissing Mrityunjoy’s gentle hands goodbye, Ishaan Dev watched them leave through the corridor as suddenly the empty threshold where Mallal once stood made him feel guilty.
 He stepped back and shut the door behind him.

 The moment the doors were shut and they were truly alone, Priyambada hugged her husband from behind.
-He turned around to hold her close and her face showed concern.
+He turned around to hold her close, and her face showed concern.
 He understood that even she was unsure of whether to address the elephant in the room.
-On one hand, was an unfulfilled desire in their eyes, the thirst of waiting for the reunion, and on the other hung a strange feeling of past love and loss which Priyambada was not sure of enquiring into.
-So, she decided to leave the matter for later as she held his hand, placed it on her bare waist and nodded, as Ishaan Dev crashed into her with a deep kiss savouring her mouth with his tongue.
+On one hand, there was an unfulfilled desire in their eyes, the thirst of waiting for the reunion, and on the other hung a strange feeling of past love and loss, which Priyambada was not sure of enquiring into.
+So, she decided to leave the matter for later as she held his hand, placed it on her bare waist and nodded, as Ishaan Dev crashed into her with a deep kiss, savouring her mouth with his tongue.
 His other hand reached for the drapes to undress while hers travelled to his clothes.
-The feelings of fear, uncertainty, pain, longing, thirst, desire, pleasure, love and completeness overwhelmed them and everything else seemed to fade away momentarily with the setting sun.
+The feelings of fear, uncertainty, pain, longing, thirst, desire, pleasure, love and completeness overwhelmed them, and everything else seemed to fade away momentarily with the setting sun.

 Ishaan Dev drew Priyambada closer to him and sighed, looking up at the gods on the ceiling.
-Priyambada traced her nails on his chest drawing close to him as the bangles, rings and neckpieces on her otherwise naked body tinkled, drawing his attention.
+Priyambada traced her nails on his chest, drawing close to him as the bangles, rings and neckpieces on her otherwise naked body tinkled, drawing his attention.
 He inhaled as he kissed her forehead and spoke,

 “She came to meet me.
 Before…” Priyambada’s brows narrowed as her mouth opened.
 But no words came out of it.
 Ishaan Dev was unsure of whether Priyambada liked the information he had kept from her after all.